agsb/emppty/README.md

 percentage of unmarried adults and percentage of infant mortality are required.

-The representation in years for each generation, usually 20 to 25 years, is not specific to the algorithm, only the capacity or not of reproduction.
+The representation in years for each generation, usually 20 to 25 years or ( < 15, 15 a 65, 65 < ) bands, is not specific to the algorithm,
+only the capacity or not of reproduction.

 Basically, with each generation: The number of children is calculated by multiplying half of adults by the number of children and by the proportion